robabby/evive-test/README.md

 Things I would have changed or improved.

 - Better typescript type checking in the API.
-  - I started out developing good type definitions initially, but due to IRL time contraints I wasn't able to invest the effort to reflect that in the API.
+  - I started out developing good type definitions, but due to IRL time contraints I wasn't able to invest the effort to reflect that in the API better.
 It can easily be improved to adopt greater type checking.
 - Better separation of concerns in the `createOrder` function in `pages/api/order.ts`
   - This function is _super_ linear, excessively large and brittle.
 Given more time I would refactor it into smaller logical components and middleware handlers.
-- In the order of development, (get it working, get it clean, get it fast) this solution is _juuuust_ past "Get it working" and hold a lot of opportunity for imrovement.
+- In the order of development, (get it working, get it clean, get it fast) this solution is _juuuust_ past "Get it working" and has a lot of opportunity for imrovement.
 - If I could do it over again, I would have skipped Next.js entirely and instead built a dead-simple Express.js app deployed as a Lambda :shrug:.

 ---